gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

     cargo install cargo-gbuild
     ```

-After the installation, you can create a new Vara project named `hello_world` by running:
+After installation, you can create a new Vara project named `hello_world` by running:

     ```bash
     cargo-gbuild new hello_world
     ```

-Now, your `hello_world` directory tree should look like this:
+Your `hello_world` directory tree should look like this:

     ```
     hello_world